matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 `L2Bridgehub`, `L2AssetRouter`, `L2NativeTokenVault`, as well as `L2MessageRoot`.

 These contracts are used to facilitate cross-chain communication as well value bridging.
-You can read more about then in the custom asset bridging spec (FIXME link).
+You can read more about then in [the asset router spec](../bridging/asset_router/Overview.md).

 Note, that [L2AssetRouter](../../l1-contracts/contracts/bridge/asset-router/L2AssetRouter.sol) and [L2NativeTokenVault](../../l1-contracts/contracts/bridge/ntv/L2NativeTokenVault.sol) have unique code, the L2Bridgehub and L2MessageRoot share the same source code with their L1 precompiles, i.e. the L2Bridgehub has [this](../../l1-contracts/contracts/bridgehub/Bridgehub.sol) code and L2MessageRoot has [this](../../l1-contracts/contracts/bridgehub/MessageRoot.sol) code.